mfherbst/pammap/README.md

 high-level to low-level conveniently.

 ## Design principles
-- All data is stored in the `PamMap` objects is a copy
+- Use `PamMap` as simple hierachical data format
-- The user either gets copies or views(references) to the data stored in the `PamMap`.
+- Single numbers or strings are stored as a copy, lists and larger blocks as views.
 - The focus is not on speed, but convenience

 ## Goal